Fiona Cheong: Education

 Although her father discouraged Cheong from pursuing a writing career, Cheong earned a B.A. in English and an M.F.A in creative writing from Cornell University.
 She has taught at Howard University, Cornell University, and at the Hurston-Wright Writers Workshop.
 She has also been a judge for the Drue Heinz Literature Prize and the Massachusetts Council for the Arts Awards.
 Alongside her teaching, she is also the co-founder of the Asian American Writers Forum and The Writers of Color Workshop at the University of Pittsburgh.

 Writing

 Cheong's fiction primarily focuses on adolescent sexuality, postcolonial themes, and politics.
-Alongside The Scent of the Gods and Shadow Theatre, Cheong's work has also appeared in Charlie Chan is Dead: An Anthology of Contemporary Asian American Literature (1993), Tilting the Continent: Southeast Asian American Writing (2000).
+Alongside The Scent of the Gods and Shadow Theatre, Cheong's work has also appeared in Charlie Chan Is Dead: An Anthology of Contemporary Asian American Fiction (1993), Tilting the Continent: Southeast Asian American Writing (2000).

 She is also writing a book about teaching and writing.
 In addition to being a fiction writer, Cheong is interested in new ways of teaching students how to write and identifying how writers can overcome writer's block.
 She addresses the writing process in her graduate-level course, Studio for Creativity.